Chris Fleming (comedian): Gayle

 The soundtrack was composed by Brian Heveron-Smith, Tom Lowery, and Chris Hartford.
 The series is filmed in Fleming's hometown in Massachusetts.

 Forbes reported that, in the off-seasons of filming Gayle, Fleming worked as an SAT tutor.

 Circa 2013, comedian Margaret Cho grew an interest in the show.
 In 2013, she guest starred in the episode "Chibby Point" as Yo-Yo Ma, whom Gayle kidnapped from a Barnes & Noble.

 In 2014, the Gayle team went on a US tour with the show titled Gayle Live.

-Although much of his hometown supports the series - with some neighbors even participating as actors - Fleming claims:There's one woman, who a lot of [Gayle] was inspired by, who is NOT happy about it, at all...[she's] absolutely pissed [because her full name is used for a background character].
-I forget to change people's names sometimes, so a lot of my life has been trying to explain to people's faces that something that is very obviously about them is not about them.
+Although much of their hometown supports the series, with some neighbors even participating as actors, Fleming claimed,"There's one woman, who a lot of [Gayle] was inspired by, who is NOT happy about it, at all...[she's] absolutely pissed [because her full name is used for a background character].
+I forget to change people's names sometimes, so a lot of my life has been trying to explain to people's faces that something that is very obviously about them is not about them."

 Fleming has expressed regret that COMPANY IS COMING, a viral 2015 short featuring Gayle, is the series' best known project and "what I get stopped at airports for."
-He dislikes when Gayle is known purely as a "crazy mom character," claiming her character transcends the stereotype: I've played that character for so long I have such love for her...there's so many different facets to her.
+They dislike when Gayle is known purely as a "crazy mom character," claiming their character transcends the stereotype: "I've played that character for so long I have such love for her...there's so many different facets to her.
 That's just one part of her being.
 I hate that that's what people think of her in general.
-There's so many other beautiful shades to her psyche.
+There's so many other beautiful shades to her psyche."